-INTRODUCTION
+INTRODUCTION 12

-Data on the most common causes of death in the world, including ischemic heart disease. stroke. chronic obstructive pulmonary disease, lower respiratory tract Alzheimer's infections, and dementia, cancer of the respiratory tract, diabetes mellitus, traffic accidents, diarrhoea, and tuberculosis.
-Based on this data, it can be seen that the most common causes of death in the world are caused by chronic diseases that are physically draining and mentally [1; 2; 31.
+Data on the post common causes of death in the world, including ischemic heart disease. stroke, chronic obstructive pulmonary disease, lower respiratory tract infections, Alzheimer's and dementia, cancer of the respiratory tract, diabetes mellitus, traffic accidents, diarrhoea, and tuberculosis.
+12 sed on this data, it can be seen that the most common causes of death in the world are caused by chronic diseases that are physically draining and mentally [1; 2; 3].

 Based on this condition, patients who have suffered from chronic diseases are forced to face the worst possibilities that can affect the patient's mindset towards the quality of his own life.
 In this situation, it is not uncommon for medical personnel to be asked to end the patient's suffering.
 This request can come from the sufferer himself or family members who can no longer see blood-related people suffer.
-This situation is known as Euthanasia.
+This situation is known 3 Euthanasia.